awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 ## Set the default credit specification for the account<a name="burstable-performance-instance-set-default-credit-specification-for-account"></a>

-You can set the default credit specification for each burstable performance instance family at the account level per AWS Region\.
+Each burstable performance instance family comes with a [default credit specification](#default-credit-spec)\.
+You can change the default credit specification for each burstable performance instance family at the account level per AWS Region\.

 If you use the launch instance wizard in the EC2 console to launch instances, the value you select for the credit specification overrides the account\-level default credit specification\.
 If you use the AWS CLI to launch instances, all new burstable performance instances in the account launch using the default credit specification\.
 The credit specification for existing running or stopped instances is not affected\.